Pair found guilty in anti-Arab beating of Ontario father, family says act showed 'darkest side of humanity' | CBC News

 Court heard Abu Marzouk was kicked repeatedly in the head in what one witness described as an act fuelled by hate.

-"It was like they were trying to kick a soccer ball as far as they could," court head from one witness.
+"It was like they were trying to kick a soccer ball as far as they could," court heard from one witness.

-It was a warm July evening when Abu Marzouk and his family were in their vehicle and about to head home from a picnic at a Mississauga community centre.
-As they went to leave, the family says say two men approached shouting, "You didn't see us."

-Abu Marzouk got out of his vehicle to talk to the men and that's when one of them punched him the face.
-In court Tuesday, the judge found it was Janic Corhamzic who initiated the fight, with Abu Marzouk pushing back only after he was first assaulted.

 'Hateful' incidents have years-long toll, says imam